Besant v. Narayaniah

 The Besant v.
 Narayaniah Case is a suite filed by Jiddu Narayaniah, father of J. Krishnamurti in 1912 against theosophist Annie Besant for the custody of his son.
 The case argued for Narayaniah by C. P. Ramaswami Iyer was won by him and was a cause célèbre of the time though Besant later appealed to the Privy Council of the United Kingdom and got a ruling in her favour.
 Besant and C.P.
 Ramaswami Iyer who were in opposing camps during the trial eventually became friends after the case got over and jointly participated in the Home Rule Movement.

 Krishnamurti's adoption by The Theosophical Society

 J. Krishnamurti belonged to a Niyogi Brahmin family from Chittoor district of the then Madras Presidency.
-In 1907, Krishnamurti's father Narayaniah settled down in Madras city and was offered a job at the headquarters of the Theosophical Society in Adyar.
-He brought his sons Narayanian and Nityananda with him.
+In 1907, Krishnamurti's father Narayaniah settled down in Madras and was offered a job at the headquarters of the Theosophical Society in Adyar.
+He brought his sons Krishnamurti and Nityananda with him.

 In July 1909, the theosophist Charles Webster Leadbeater chanced upon Krishnamurti on the banks of the Adyar River and allegedly noticed signs of greatness in him.
 Convinced that Krishnamurti was destined to be a prophet, Leadbeater induced the Theosophical Society to adopt Krishnamurti and his younger brother Nityananda.
 Narayaniah was given a nominal compensation.
 Krishnamurti, eventually, came under the custody of Annie Besant who tutored him.